EU proposes ban on Russian oil imports - KESQ

 By Mark Thompson, CNN Business

-The European Union is proposing to ban oil imports from Russia and remove the country’s biggest bank from the SWIFT international payments network as part of a sixth round of sanctions over the invasion of Ukraine.
+The European Union is proposing to ban all oil imports from Russia by the end of the year and remove the country’s biggest bank, Sberbank, from the SWIFT international payments network.

-“We now propose a ban on Russian oil,” she said.
+“We now propose a ban on Russian oil,” she said during a speech to the European Parliament.
 “Let’s be clear: it will not be easy.
 But we simply have to work on it.
 We will make sure that we phase out Russian oil in an orderly fashion, to maximize pressure on Russia, while minimizing the impact on our own economies.”

+Crude oil supply would be phased out within six months, and imports of refined oil products by the end of 2022, she added.

+News of the proposal, which still needs the approval of all EU member states, boosted crude oil prices.
+Brent futures, the global benchmark, rose 2.4% to $107 a barrel, while US oil futures were up 2.7% at $105 a barrel at 3.30 am ET.

 The-CNN-Wire